Logan-Yost/Logan-Yost.github.io/README.md

-# Logan-Yost.github.io
+Logan-Yost.github.io

 Hi there!
-Welcome to my website
+Welcome to my website.
+This is for my BACS 200 course.

 Logan Yost